World Record Golden Dorado - La Zona

 Sunday, March 8th, Morning

-Sure enough, the water was down at least six feet, and we saw rocks above the surface of the water that were scattered across the river.
+Sure enough, the water was down at least six feet, and we saw rocks above the surface of the water, scattered across the river.
 This were prime conditions, and we spotted dorados up near the dam chasing bait everywhere!

 My boat partner and I hooked and landed a pair of dorados in the 15-pound range, which was a great start to the day.
 Then, my buddy hooked into a very nice fish, which turned out to be 33-pound fish on a silver-and-white fly.